 Indian street food is generally tangy with a generous dose of spices.
 They work perfectly on the tongue, though on the stomach the effect may vary from person to person.
 The list of street food is exhaustive, but here are some popular options:

 My favorite cities for vegetarian street food are Indore, Lucknow & Ahmedabad.
-Though every city has something unique to offer in their platter of Indian street food.
+Though every city has something unique to offer in its platter of Indian street food.

 9. Weave in a Textile Stop in your India Travel Plan